-You are pretty much always going to have your base layer on, then you can add or remove additional layers as necessary.
-You will be amazed how quickly you can warm up when you start moving around in the morning.
+You are pretty much always going to have your base layer on.
+Then you can add or remove additional layers as necessary.
+You will be amazed at how quickly you can warm up when you start moving around in the morning.

 Likewise, you might be surprised at how quickly you will get cold when the sun goes down.
-But, again, dressing in layers allows you to quickly adjust as you need to.
+But, again, dressing in layers allows you to quickly adjust as needed.

 Here are some clothing items that you will want to wear when camping in 30-degree weather:

-Base layer: A base layer is the first layer of clothing you put on.
+Base layer: A base layer is the first clothing layer you wear.
 It should be made of wicking material to help keep you dry vs. cotton fibers that will soak moisture up and not let go, making you cold.

 Staying dry is critical to keeping warm.